ClintH/ixfx-docs/src/pages/data/normalising.md

 In contrast to `stream`, [`scale`](https://clinth.github.io/ixfx/functions/Data.scale.html) keeps no record of the current minimum or maximum, but normalises based on the provided range.
 Use this when you know what the range will be.

+For example, say you have a value of 105, that lies on a scale of 0..1024.
+What is the proportional value of 105?
+We want to _scale_ from an input range of 0...1024 to an output range of 0..1.

-A basic scale function looks like this:
+A basic scale function (included in ixfx) looks like this:

 ```js
 // repl-pad